Storypath’s Scale

 Scale is used and described somewhat differently in Scion than it is in the Trinity Continuum.
 Baseline humans in Scion are Scale 0, and each level of Scale is the narrative difference between baseline human and things that are just better than that.
 In the Trinity Continuum, the baseline human is set at Scale 1, because some things have a Scale of 0 elsewhere and we wanted to be able to reserve that for special cases.
 The difference in Scale between normal humans and other stuff in each of the various categories is still the same between Scion and the Trinity Continuum, so don’t let the baseline confuse you.

-4 responses to “Storypath’s Scale”
+4 thoughts on “Storypath’s Scale”

-Nice text, helped a lot to explain to those that didn’t get.
+1. Nice text, helped a lot to explain to those that didn’t get.
 I honestly had a long issue to get it, luckily somo devs helped.

 Thanks!

-Nice article.
+2. Nice article.
 A few actual examples would make it go alot farther, especially when alot of the article seems to be “Scion does it this way, but Trinity, while similar, does it that way.”

 Just my 2 drachma.

-I think the big difference between Scion and Trinity is the fact that TC is far less flexible on the use of many things.
+• I think the big difference between Scion and Trinity is the fact that TC is far less flexible on the use of many things.
 That’s not a bad thing, Trinity deals with things on a more hard way, the car is size 2, the bike is size 0, the PK can fly up to speed 3, things like that, while Scion is more like you can act on scale 2 while dealing with things related your divine title.

 The Myths are loosely described, and it’s the way Scion deal with it, while TC is SciFi so we expect a clear list of things you can do as it is more “scientific”…